WProbot/wordpress-staging-publisher/README.md

    wordpress_dir="/var/www/html"
    base_site_url="http://staging.example.com"
    ```
+   For more details, please see the [install.conf documentation](#install-conf) below.

 2. Put a copy of an SSH key that can be used to access the staging machine inside the config directory `/path/to/wordpress-staging-publisher/config/staging`
    ```bash
    cp /source/staging.pem /path/to/wordpress-staging-publisher/config/staging/abel.pem
    ```
    It is important that the basename of the key should match the `machine_username` value.
 E.g. *abel.pem*

+### install.conf

+**machine_username** - When you login to the staging machine using SSH, what username do you use?
+E.g. `ssh abel@staging.example.com`.
+Define this configuration by providing the value of that username.
+In this case, it is `abel`
+**machine_hostname** - When you login to the staging machine using SSH, what hostname do you call it?
+E.g. `ssh abel@staging.example.com`.
+Define this configuration by providing the value of that hostname.
+In this case, it is `staging.example.com`